Office: 218D Anthropology. Office hours Monday 1:00 - 2:00pm.

 I am a sociocultural anthropologist who studies citizenship, development, and social change in East Africa.
 I am specifically interested in how people in contemporary African contexts organize politically, engage policy structures, and vie for voice and economic resources amidst other everyday pursuits of livelihood, human connection, and meaning.
 I have conducted ethnographic and historical research in the drought-prone Singida region of central Tanzania since 2004.

-My book An Ethnography of Hunger: Politics, Subsistence, and the Unpredictable Grace of the Sun, is forthcoming in 2018 with Indiana University Press.
-The book develops a theory of “subsistence citizenship” a concept that refers to a particular relationship between smallholder farmers and the twenty-first century Tanzanian state, that is both constituted and constrained by the unpredictable project of meeting basic needs.
-This mode of rural political engagement, I argue, is characterized by seasonality in relation to water and food supply; strategic code-switching and code-mixing between market, patronage, and rights-based forms of claims-making; and ebbs and flows of political attention from the state in relation to election cycles and dearth.
+My first book, An Ethnography of Hunger: Politics, Subsistence, and the Unpredictable Grace of the Sun, was published with Indiana University Press (2018) in its new Mellon Foundation-supported series, “Framing the Global.”
+In it, I ask how generations of food insecurity have shaped political participation in rural central Tanzania.
+I argue that a particular mode of rural political engagement frames the relationship between smallholder farmers and the twenty-first century Tanzanian state, and it is both constituted and constrained by the unpredictable project of meeting basic needs.
+This mode of political engagement is characterized by seasonality in relation to water and food supply; ebbs and flows of political attention from the state in relation to election cycles and dearth; and strategic code-switching and code-mixing between market, patronage, and rights-based forms of claims-making.
+The book contributes a theorization of this “subsistence citizenship” to the African studies literatures on politics, rural livelihoods, and development as well as to the anthropologies of human rights, citizenship, and agrarian change.

 Research for An Ethnography of Hunger was supported by extramural fellowships from the Fulbright-Hays DDRA, the Foreign Language and Area Studies program, the Spencer Foundation, a two year-residential fellowship at the Carter G. Woodson Institute for African-American & African Studies at the University of Virginia, as well as internal funding grants from the University of Wisconsin-Madison, the University of Virginia, Michigan State University, and Emory University.
 Other publications based on this study have appeared in African Studies Review, Political and Legal Anthropology Review, Comparative Education Review, Critical Studies in Education, Women’s Studies Quarterly, and several edited volumes.